kamalbuilds/Bitlend/README.md

 - **UTXO Verification UI**: Visual proof of Bitcoin collateral backing
 - **Rebar Analytics**: Real-time market data and liquidation risk assessment
 - **Bridge Interface**: Seamless BTC to XBTC conversion with verification

-## 🔑 Key Features

-- **Bridge BTC to XBTC**: Seamlessly move assets between Bitcoin and exSat Network
-- **Collateralized Lending**: Use your XBTC as collateral to borrow stablecoins
-- **UTXO-Based Proof of Reserves**: Verify collateral directly using Bitcoin's UTXO data
-- **Liquidation Protection**: MEV-protected liquidations using Rebar Shield
-- **Market Analytics**: Real-time Bitcoin analytics powered by Rebar Data

-## 🔧 Technical Innovations

-### UTXO-Based Proof of Reserves

-BitLend implements a transparent proof of reserves system using exSat's on-chain UTXO data.
-This allows users to:

-- Verify their BTC collateral is backed 1:1 with actual Bitcoin
-- Track UTXO confirmations for enhanced security
-- Prove solvency of the lending platform at any time

-Our system connects directly to exSat's UTXO Management Contract to access real-time Bitcoin data for verification.

-### Rebar Data Integration

-We leverage Rebar Data for enhanced market insights and security:

-- **MEV Protection**: Submit liquidation transactions through Rebar Shield's private mempool
-- **Market Analytics**: Display real-time Bitcoin network statistics
-- **Liquidation Risk Monitoring**: Alert users when their positions are at risk of liquidation
-- **Mempool Analysis**: Optimize transaction fees based on current network conditions

 ## 📋 Components